union-imgcross icon

 Visa Upon Arrival (SEVUA)

-3. Foreign investors and their executives in investments that are endorsed by the government, or those resulting from bilateral agreements as well as those in response to Presidential Invitations for Investments during presidential trips or State Visits abroad;
+3. Foreign investors and their executives in investments that the government endorses, or those resulting from bilateral agreements as well as those in response to Presidential Invitations for Investments during presidential trips or State Visits abroad;

 5. Other foreigners who, at the discretion of the Commissioner, may be entitled to the benefits of this program.